HendrickxJorn/Gobln.Pager.Blazor/README.md

 ### How to use

-Install Gobln.Pager.Blazor, trough [Nuget](https://nuget.org/) or other means.
+Install Gobln.Pager.Blazor, trough [Nuget](https://www.nuget.org/) or other means.

-PM > Install-Package Gobln.Pager.Blazor

 Use the tag <Pager> and give it the current page and you will get the 10 first items from you page.
 To Change the page size or the selected page you only need to add the attribute PagerOptions.